wow0920/vite-react-express-starter/README.md

 - ⚡️ Fast development with Vite
 - ⚛️ Modern React setup (with hooks, HMR, etc.)
+- 🎨 Tailwind CSS by default for rapid UI development
 - 🟦 TypeScript for both client and server
 - 🚀 Express.js API server
 - 🛠️ Pre-configured scripts for development and production